Lowton: Sport and organisations

-Lowton is the location for Golborne Sports and Social Club which participates in local football, hockey, bowls and cricket leagues.
+Lowton is well known for lowton community darts as seen on tiktok.
+A darts league that's been established for a number of years and currently plays it's matches at lowton social club.
+Lowton is also the location for Golborne Sports and Social Club which participates in local football, hockey, bowls and cricket leagues.
 Other nearby sports teams include Golborne Parkside RLFC, Leigh RUFC and Leigh United FC.

 Media

 Lowton falls inside the circulation areas of these newspapers and websites: